louisprimeau/pdf_processor/api_prompts/_user_guider.md

 API/
 -----------
-The API package allows querying of the LLama 3.1 model in its current state (future versions may use deepseek and nemotron).
+The API package allows querying of the LLama 3.1 model.
 The querying aims to extract material properties from a batch of papers.

     machine.py
     ----------